CyberSecAI/CyberSecAI.github.io/docs/prompt_engineering/prompt_engineering.md

 Some tactics I find particularly useful:

 1. Ask the LLM to generate the prompt.
-      1. Do this in 2 parts (task decomposition)
+      1. Do this in 2 parts (task decomposition, )
          1. Ask the LLM what techniques are best to use for effective prompt engineering
          2. Ask the LLM to create a prompt using these techniques for the objective and example you specify
 3. Ask the LLM to provide a confidence score for their answer.
       1. People can be fooled by the fluency of LLMs aka hallucinations
-      2. LLMs know how confident they are.
+      2. LLMs know how confident they are in their answer.
       3. So asking an LLM to rate their confidence in the answer can reduce blind trust.
 4. Ask the LLM (or a different LLM) to review the answer and provide improvements.